Site management

 Prince of Wales Fort National Historic Site

 The management plan for Prince of Wales Fort National Historic Site is being updated.
-The public consultation period will open in June 2024.
-Stay tuned for updates.
+The public consultation period is now closed.

 PDF Prince of Wales Fort National Historic Site of Canada Management Plan - August 2011 (PDF, 2.2 MB)